-Whether you’re looking to grab a bargain bike from an online auction site such as eBay or a classifieds site such as Gumtree or Craigslist then make sure you read our advice first.
+Whether you’re looking to grab a bargain second-hand bike from a bike shop, an online auction site such as eBay or a classifieds site such as Gumtree or Craigslist, and more recently Facebook Marketplace, then make sure you read our advice first.

-If the seller’s description doesn’t answer your questions then make sure you ask for all the information you need:
+If the seller’s description doesn’t answer your questions then make sure you ask for all the information you need.

-Bicycles can bring a lot of emotion out of people and these listings often contain people’s pride and joy, and so it is common to see lengthy and detailed descriptions – these are good and should inform you well as a buyer.
+Bicycles can bring a lot of emotion out of people, and listings often contain people’s pride and joy, so it is common to see lengthy and detailed descriptions – these are good and should inform you well as a buyer.

 Good pictures make a big difference

 Detailed pictures should help you build a better picture of the bike’s condition before you go and see it.
 Andy Lloyd

 Decent quality images are what you should be looking for – do not trust sellers that use stock photos.
 If you can’t see all that you need to in the supplied listing photographs then don’t be afraid to ask for more.

 Photographs are also a good opportunity for you to get an idea of how the owner treats the bike.
 Plenty of owners will, for example, photograph a dirty bike.
 This lazy approach can often be a reflection of an owner’s maintenance schedule.

 On the flipside, bikes that look immaculate in photos are usually the best cared for – but this isn’t always the case.